 Why Your Executive Team Section Matters

-While you may think you know exactly why you’ve decided to start up your new business, this section is where the rubber hits the road, so to speak.
-This is the section where you have to actually articulate the why behind your business, and dig deep to look at your own motivations.
+You may think you know exactly why you’ve decided to start up your new business.
+This section is where the rubber hits the road, so to speak.
+It is the section where you have to actually articulate the why behind your business, and dig deep to look at your own motivations.

 When working on this section, you may find yourself facing some truths you weren’t expecting.
-Starting a business isn’t always a rational decision, and as you start to answer questions and examine if you’re doing this for the right reasons, you may be surprised with what’s revealed.
+Starting a business isn’t always a rational decision.
+As you start to answer questions and examine if you’re doing this for the right reasons, what it reveals may be surprising.

 This is exactly why I suggest starting on this section near the beginning of writing your business plan.
 Because if you start to unpack your whys and aren’t confident in your answers, it may be time to hit the pause button and regroup.